 Do deer repellents work to keep the deer out of your hostas?
-This comparison of commercial deer repellents will let you know which ones do and don’t work.
+This comparison of deer repellents will let you know which ones do and don’t work.

 Chemical repellent granules, sprays, sprinklers, scent stations, and noisemakers are all very effective for scaring the deer away, and research supports this claim.
 However, a starving deer can bypass them and eat your hostas.

-Do you want to know which are deer repellents that work?
+Do you want to know which are deer repellents for hostas that work?
 I know I spend a lot of time fussing over my plants and I was determined to protect them from those pesky deer.

 With a lot of research (and a few tears), I’ve come up with a master list of chemical deer repellent, and I’ll share them with you.
 Read on to find out more!

-What are Commercial Deer Repellents?
+What Are Commercial Deer Repellents

 Commercial deer repellents are products that use taste, conditioned avoidance, fear, or pain to teach the deer to stay far away from them.
 The fear-inducing deer repellents have compounds in the chemical makeup that can release a sulfurous odor.